CLIENT RESOURCES

 • Pets, like whose house at which they will stay

 Unfortunately, not everyone abides by their parent-time plan.
-That’s why it’s crucial to work with a well-versed attorney who can help ensure that you have an elaborate outline before finalizing it as your family’s official parent-time guidelines.
+That’s why it’s crucial to work with a well-versed attorney who can help ensure that you have an effective outline before finalizing it as your family’s official parent-time guidelines.

 Contact Schmidt Law Firm Today